derek-watson14/Thunderstruck/Project_Planning/PAGE_TESTING.md

 ---

-## Title: Homepage/Login page
+## Title: Login page
-- **Description:** This page is the homepage for our project, this is where a user is introducted to our site.
+- **Description:** This page is the homepage for our project, this is where a user can log in to our site.
 - **Parameters:** none
 - **Data:** GET: none | POST: user email, password
 - **Link Destinations:** Create_Account (if they don't currently have an account) and My_Decks (once they login successfully)
 - **Tests:**

-1. Does the page title "Create an account" properly render?
+1. Does the page title "Log In" properly render?
 2. Does the css formatting properly render?
 3. Does the page title "Login" show up?
 4. Does the login functionality recognize a past user's credentials?
-5. If a new user tries to enter credentials, does it the webpage ask the user to create an account?
+5. If a new user tries to enter credentials, does the webpage ask the user to create an account?
 6. If it is a new user, does the "create an account button" bring you to the "Create an account" page?
 7. When you click the "login button," does it bring you to the "My Decks" page?
 8. Are the username's constraints that the username is not null and unique working properly?